rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/smart-tags/quickstart.md

 ## Automatic Local Set up

-Click the buttons below to automatically set up the Smart Tags cloud service:
+Click the buttons below to automatically set up the Smart Tags:

 * The **Smart Tags cloud service**
 * The **dam-update-service** key store